cr.illumos.org almost never works

 In short, the current cr.illumos.org thing is garbage.
 I'm not interested in trying to salvage it.
 Throw it away and give me a facility like cr.opensolaris.org please.

 I think Bryan Horstmann is working on this.

-Updated by Jim Klimov over 11 years ago
+Updated by Jim Klimov about 13 years ago

 Just a by-stander's 2 cents: I work for a company which leveraged Sun's products as well as many open-sourced projects for corporate and government customers to make portals and document repositories, aiming towards e-government workflows and such.